-We all know when you tear a dollar bill in half, you don’t end up with fifty cents, but with something entirely worthless.
 The only way a dollar is “legal tender” is if it’s in one piece.
 Although it’s possible to cut coins in half or to burn, tear, or otherwise damage bills, people don’t make a habit of mutilating their currency.
-Everyone knows that money only “works” when it’s whole.
+We know money only “works” when it’s whole.

 Marriage operates in a similar way.